Skip to main content

 General Information About Lip and Oral Cavity Cancer

-Lip and oral cavity cancer is a disease in which malignant (cancer) cells form in the lips or mouth.
+Lip and oral cavity cancer is a disease that starts in lips or mouth.

 Anatomy of the oral cavity; drawing shows the lip, hard palate, soft palate, retromolar trigone, front two-thirds of the tongue, gingiva, buccal mucosa, and floor of mouth.
 Also shown are the teeth, uvula, and tonsil.